 Chrysler was in the thick of it in the early 1990s as automakers explored ways to meet California’s new and increasingly stringent Low Emission Vehicle regulations, and in particular the state’s coming Zero Emission Vehicle (ZEV) mandate.
 Though there was a flurry of activity in the Chrysler camp at first, other auto brands took the lead and we didn’t hear much from Chrysler for quite some time.
 Then, in 2008 there was an October Surprise.
-Chrysler unveiled three electric concepts that got people pretty excited, electrifying models from three of the automaker’s brands – Dodge, Jeep, and Chrysler.
+Chrysler unveiled three electric concepts that got people pretty excited, electrifying models from three of the automaker’s brands – Dodge, Jeep , and Chrysler.
 At the time, these were to lead to at least one production EV model and a renewed electrification effort at the company over the next few years, something that history shows did not materialize.
-The following article detailing Chrysler’s renewed interest in electric vehicles is pulled from the Green Car Journal archives and presented as it was originally published in the fall of 2008.
+The following article detailing Chrysler’s renewed interest in electric vehicles and its exciting Dodge EV prototype is pulled from the Green Car Journal archives and presented as it was originally published in the fall of 2008.

 Excerpted from Fall 2008 Issue: In many ways, Chrysler has been late to the party in recent years.
 While others like Ford, GM, Honda, Nissan, Mazda, and Toyota have forged ahead with eco-friendly advanced technology vehicle programs, Chrysler has largely sat it out in favor of a more traditional road.
 Maybe we can chalk it up to its former life as part of DaimlerChrysler, but with that automotive marriage behind it there’s no longer an excuse.
 And excuses are not being offered by Chrysler LLC, as evidenced by its stunning announcement of not one, but three production-intent electric vehicles.

 Playing Catch Up With EVs